nmoteki/aggregate_generator/README.md

 ### History:
 #### Aug 14, 2018:
-  -Bugfix: An algorithm error causing the partial overlapping between some spherules has been fixed.
+  * Bugfix: An algorithm error causing the partial overlapping between some spherules has been fixed.
-  -Improve reliability: Internal tests of non-overlapping and attached conditions are added.
+  * Improve reliability: Internal tests of non-overlapping and attached conditions are added.
-  -Improve performance: The MonteCarlo search of an attached-and-nonoverlapped configuration has been parallelized using openmp.
+  * Improve performance: The MonteCarlo search of an attached-and-nonoverlapped aggregate configuration is parallelized using openmp.

 #### Oct 28, 2016:
-  Initial release.
+  * Initial release.

 ### General Descriptions:
-  A C++ code for calculating the geometrical coordinate of fractal-like cluster of spheres, using the tunable cluster-cluster aggregation (CCA) method.
+  * A C++ code for calculating the geometrical coordinate of fractal-like cluster of spheres, using the tunable cluster-cluster aggregation (CCA) method.
-  A user is allowed to change the geometrical parameters: the number of spherules N, the fractal prefactor kf, and the fractal dimension Df.
+  * A user is allowed to change the geometrical parameters: the number of spherules N, the fractal prefactor kf, and the fractal dimension Df.
-  The excecusion speed automatically improves with the available number of CPU cores.
+  * The excecusion speed automatically improves with the available number of CPU cores.

 ### Prerequisites:
-  -A C++ compiler supporting C++17 and openmp.
+  1. A C++ compiler supporting C++17 and openmp.
 The author tested the code using the g++ version 7.3.0.
-  -A C++ library for linear algebra "Eigen" with version 3.3.5 or newer.
+  2. A C++ library for linear algebra "Eigen" with version 3.3.5 or newer.
 The author tested the code using the Eigen version 3.3.5.
-  -An automated compilation and build system "CMake".
+  3. An automated compilation and build system "CMake".
 The author tested the code using the CMake version 3.10.2.

 ### Usage: